HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 The motherboards must support the FM2+ socket, run latest BIOS version and have the IOMMU enabled in the BIOS.

-The following is a refernce hardware configuration that was used for testing purposes:
+The following is a reference hardware configuration that was used for testing purposes:

 * APU:            AMD A10-7850K APU
 * Motherboard:    ASUS A88X-PRO motherboard (ATX form factor)